bugtesterdani/CustomOS/README.md

     42: 00009000     0 NOTYPE  GLOBAL DEFAULT    1 _edata
     43: 00009000     0 NOTYPE  GLOBAL DEFAULT    1 _end
 </code>

+To read the full name, use --wide as parameter.

 This was a really good sample, and there should be maybe a elf parser Python Script.
 I want to use Python, cause Python is a fast and good modifieable customizable script.